2020s: Economics

-Left to right:Elon Musk, Larry Ellison, and Jensen Huang.
-Musk and Ellison have been the wealthiest persons in the world, since 2021, with estimated net worths over $500 billion and $300 billion in October 2025.
-Huang is the wealthiest person of Asian descent in the world, and leads Nvidia, the most valuable company in the world.
-In October 2025, Nvidia had a market capitalization of $5 trillion.

 The 2020s were marked by economic troubles, beginning from the COVID-19 recession was a major global economic crisis which has caused both a recession in some nations, and in others a depression.
 The economic crisis began due to the economic consequences of the COVID-19 pandemic.
 The first major sign of a recession was the collapse of markets during the 2020 stock market crash, which began in late February and lasted through March.
-As of September 2020, every advanced economy is in a recession or depression, whilst all emerging economies are in recession.
-Modeling by the World Bank suggests that in some regions a full recovery will not be achieved until 2025 or beyond.
+As of September 2020, every advanced economy is in a recession or depression, whilst all emerging economies are in recession. modelling by the World Bank suggests that in some regions a full recovery will not be achieved until 2025 or beyond.

-A worldwide increase in inflation began in mid-2021, with many countries seeing their highest inflation rates in decades.
-It has been attributed to various causes, including pandemic-related economic dislocation; the fiscal and monetary stimulus provided in 2020 and 2021 by governments and central banks around the world in response to the pandemic were also instrumental.
-In early 2022, the effect of the Russian invasion of Ukraine on global oil prices, natural gas, fertilizer, and food prices further exacerbated the situation.
+Due to the 2021–2023 inflation surge, many countries reported the highest inflation rates in decades.
+The inflation surge has been attributed to various causes, including pandemic-related economic dislocation; the fiscal and monetary stimulus provided in 2020 and 2021 by governments and central banks around the world in response to the pandemic were also instrumental.
+The effect of the 2022 Russian invasion of Ukraine on global oil prices, natural gas, fertilizer, and food prices further exacerbated the situation.
 Higher gasoline prices were a major contributor to inflation as oil producers saw record profits.
 Debate arose over whether inflationary pressures were transitory or persistent, and to what extent price gouging was a factor.
+The closure of the Strait of Hormuz due to the 2026 Iran war caused the largest oil price increases since 2022.
+Stock markets experienced declines, with the Dow Jones Industrial Average falling over 400 points on 2 March.
+Broader economic forecasts warned of inflationary pressures and slowed global growth if the conflict prolonged.

-American technology billionaires are largely the wealthiest individuals in the world, including Elon Musk, Larry Ellison, Mark Zuckerberg, Jeff Bezos, and Jensen Huang.
+American technology billionaires are largely the wealthiest individuals in the world, including Elon Musk (the wealthiest person as of 2026), Larry Ellison, Mark Zuckerberg, Jeff Bezos, and Jensen Huang.
 Jensen Huang is the CEO of Nvidia, the most valuable company in the world, and the wealthiest person of Asian descent.
 Alice Walton is the wealthiest woman in the world.
-Elon Musk became the first person to reach a net worth of $500 billion, becoming the wealthiest person in human history, and may become the first trillionaire by 2030.
+In 2026, Elon Musk became the first person to reach a net worth of $1 trillion.
 Tesla shareholders approved a $1 trillion pay plan for Musk in November 2025, provided Tesla achieves certain financial milestones.

+Several countries from the Balkans have now reached the status of developed countries with high-income economies, such as Romania, Bulgaria and Croatia.
+All three of them have joined the open-borders Schengen Area this decade, with Bulgaria and Croatia also joining the Eurozone, thus adopting the Euro as their sole legal currency.
+The economy of Greece has also been slowly recovering from the Greek government-debt crisis of the 2010s, with its economy being reclassified as a developed market in 2025.
+The recent economic advancements from this region now mean that every single country in the European Union is now considered developed.